-Plants grow incredibly well under LED lights.
 I know of several succulent and African violet sellers that propagate and grow all of their plants under LED lights.
 I have grown African violets and succulents under the same LED light tape for years and have consistently had great results.
-After propagating hundreds of baby plants under these lights when I was a seller.
-I found that young plants love the cool light source but the LED lights still give them the intensity they need to grow into sturdy plants.
+After propagating hundreds of baby plants under these lights, I have found that young plants love the cool light source while the LED lights still give them the intensity they need to grow into sturdy plants.
 I have no doubt that LEDs are the best grow lights for succulents, African violets, and other houseplants.

 LED vs. Fluorescent Grow Lights

-I originally had a 4 ft grow light stand with T-12 lights and I also experimented with T-5’s.
-Fluorescent lights put out a lot of heat, which can cause leaf burn to plants if water droplets are left on the leaves.
-LED lights do not get very hot at all.
-In fact, I’m never concerned if I accidentally get water on the leaves of African violets and it never harms them since the LED lights aren’t hot enough to cause a burn.
-Also, LED’s are a safer option opposed to having hot fluorescent bulbs burning for long hours in your home.
-Fluorescent bulbs can be a fire hazard if they overheat.
+In fact, I’m never concerned if I accidentally get water on the leaves of African violets.
+It never harms them since the LED lights aren’t hot enough to cause a burn.
+Also, LEDs are a safer option as opposed to having hot fluorescent bulbs burning for long hours in your home.
+Unfortunately, fluorescent lighting can be a fire hazard if they overheat.

 In addition, the only way to change the intensity of fluorescent lights is by changing their distance from the plants.
-That means that you either have to take that into consideration when building your stand or make the height of your lights adjustable.
-Those old shop lights (fluorescent light bars) hung on a piece of chain waste a lot of vertical space that could be better used for more plants.
+That means that you either have to take that into consideration when building your own grow light stand or make the height of your lights adjustable.
+Those old shop lights (fluorescent light bars) hung on a piece of chain waste a lot of vertical space that could be better used for more plants!

 Since the LED light tape is flush against the underside of each shelf, it doesn’t take up any extra vertical space.
-The small size of LED light tape allows it to be almost hidden which is so much more attractive than the metal housing of traditional fluorescent lights.
+The small size of LED light tape allows it to be almost hidden which is so much more attractive than the metal housing of traditional fluorescent lights or incandescent bulbs.

 What Is The Best Color for Grow Lights?